Peruvian Amazon, 45 minutes by boat from Maldonado

 Published rates: Starting from US$ 692 per adult for 3 days, 2 nights.
 This includes round trip transportation by land and river (airport-lodge–airport), meals, water and non–alcoholic house beverages, plus a–la–carte guided excursions in English.

-Review and photos by Ellen Barone.
+Review and all photos except the first by Ellen Barone.